UniMath/agda-unimath/src/reflection/literals.lagda.md

 ## Idea

-The `Literal` type represents literals in Agda.
+The `Literal-Agda` type represents literals in Agda.

 For concrete examples, see [`reflection.definitions`](reflection.definitions.md).